rampal-punia/python-class-tutorial/README.md

 By creating a new object we add this new instance, or any future instance, to a particular bundle.
 That bundle is called a `class`.
 If we have the same set of objects with similar attributes and functionalities we should create a class.
 Also, class supports inheritance.
 With classes we can reuse our codes or the codes written by other programmers.
 (Packages, modules and frameworks)

+The state of objects of a class should be changed through the methods defined in the class.
+The whole point of creating a class is to put the codes that can change the state of a class at the same place, nice and organized, so that we know where to find in the code base to fix a related bug.
+Classes not only increase the readability and the reusability of the code but also the maintainability.

 With proper implementation of classes, in theories, we achieve:

 - Separation of concerns